Today marks the anniversary date of my dad’s untimely death. He was taken from us due to medical malpractice.

 I was alone with my dad waiting for surgery when he turned to me and said: “Mijita, aqui estan mis documentos mas importantes, con los codigos de acceso para mis cuentas y mi correo personal.”

-I came back at 8 pm and 9 pm and 10 pm and the answer was a very nasty “NO”, we don’t know where your father is.
-I asked to have the surgeon paged several times and after 2 hours I was told that he had left to go home.
+So I waited, and I waited, and I waited.
+About 7:15 pm, I went back into the prep room and asked the staff if they knew anything.
+The answer was no. I came back at 8 pm, and 9 pm and 10 pm and the answer was a very nasty “NO”, we don’t know where your father is.
+I asked to have the surgeon paged several times, and after 2 hours, I was told that he had left to go home.

 This upper wing was like the hospital ghetto.
 Dingy, smelly, cold, paint chipping off the walls, no private rooms, and even ruder nurses.

-So I rushed upstairs and finally got into his room.
-He looked awful and his lips were parched and he was smacking them every time he talked because his mouth was so dry.
+I rushed upstairs and finally got into his room.
+He looked awful, and his lips were parched, and he was smacking them every time he talked because his mouth was so dry.

-Meanwhile, the attending nurse was next to my dad asking him all sorts of questions when my poor dad was trying to go to sleep.
-She said that they were switching to computerized charts and she needed to manually re-enter all of my dad’s medical history.
+Meanwhile, the attending nurse was next to my dad, asking him all sorts of questions when my poor dad was trying to go to sleep.
+She said that they were switching to computerized charts, and she needed to re-enter all of my dad’s medical history manually.

 “At midnight,” I thought?

 The nurse rolled her eyes and grabbed the kit for my sister.
-We were both looking at each other and I realized that I had, had enough drama for the day.
-I knew dad was in good hands with my sister and I said I was running home to get a few hrs of sleep.
-By this time it was close to 1 am.
+We were both looking at each other, and I realized that I had enough drama for the day.
+I knew dad was in good hands with my sister, and I said I was running home to get a few hrs of sleep.
+By this time, it was close to 1 am.

 I ask the nurses to please have the Dr paged so he can come up and hear my dad’s lungs and heart.

-I kept insisting that they call a doctor because my dad’s blood pressure was out of control and he had normal blood pressure before surgery.
-They told me that he was suffering from “White Coat Syndrome”, which is when a patient is affected by being in the hospital and seeing the people in white coats.
+I insisted that they call a doctor because my dad’s blood pressure was out of control, and he had normal blood pressure before surgery.
+They told me that he was suffering from “White Coat Syndrome,” which is when a patient is affected by being in the hospital and seeing people in white coats.

 At this point, I run home and grab the most expensive organic aloe extract that I have.
 I know it works for heartburn and indigestion because it helped my husband with many of the same symptoms.
 I also grab probiotics.